 - Ulcerative colitis

 However, the state also allows patients to obtain an Ohio medical marijuana card to treat “pain that is either chronic and severe or intractable,” with no rule that it needs to stem from a particular illness.
 Additionally, the State Medical Board of Ohio periodically holds submission periods, when citizens can request that new conditions be added to the medical program.
 There’s a good chance that there will be supplemental illnesses designated as qualifying conditions for an Ohio medical card over the coming years.

 2. Visit a CTR Certified Physician

-You’ll need to make an in-person visit and bring along an Ohio Driver’s License, State ID, or Passport.
+Before You would need to make an in-person visit and bring along an Ohio Driver’s License, State ID, or Passport.
+Now, Heally can help you connect with a provider through our HIPAA-compliant telehealth platform.
 During your visit, the doctor will evaluate whether medical cannabis is an appropriate treatment for your condition.
 If they agree it is, they’ll submit a recommendation to the patient registry.
 Doctors can recommend up to one year of treatment (a 90-day prescription with three refills.)
 After one year, you’ll need another appointment to be reevaluated by your MMJ doctor.

 3. Confirm and Pay For Your Registration

 One nice thing about Ohio’s medical marijuana program is that there’s not much paperwork for patients.
 Once the doctor registers you, you’ll receive a confirmation email inviting you to complete your registration (check your spam folder if you don’t see it.)

 Click the link in the email.
 You’ll be directed to create a password and log in to Ohio’s medical cannabis system.
 Then make a $50 payment and download your Ohio medical marijuana card.
 You can either print out a copy or keep one on your phone to show at the dispensary.

 Purchasing Cannabis in Ohio